rbunge-nsc/websitedemo/README.md

 We will use a fork of [websitedemo](https://github.com/rbunge-nsc/websitedemo) as the seed code for our project.

-Our project is a website that pulls together resources for anyone who wants to learn git and use GitHub.
+Our project is a site that pulls together resources for anyone who wants to learn git and use GitHub.
 We used HTML, CSS, PlantUML, Visual Studio Code, gitk, GitHub, SuperLinter and AWS.
 All of these technologies are free to use, except for AWS, where we had access to a free student account through our school.

 We wanted to share our journey as we learned different techniques and software in order to become proficient in git and shared our work through GitHub.
-Our website includes key items that we learned and tips for starting your own journey.
+Our site includes key items that we learned and tips for starting your own journey.

 One challenge we faced was using a SuperLinter status badge at the top of the README file to catch coding errors during pull requests.
 We had introduced known